-Even though basic decking designs can look incredible, there’s so much you can do to enhance this extension to your home.
+Even though basic wood or composite decking designs can look incredible, there’s so much you can do to enhance this extension to your home.
 A few simple touches can make it usable throughout the year, or you can go all out and create a two-tiered masterpiece complete with whirlpool and stunning views.
-The options for aesthetics are countless, including Scandinavian chic, exotically multicolored or a rustically beautiful botanical garden.
+The deck idea options for aesthetics are countless, including Scandinavian chic, exotically multicolored or a rustically beautiful botanical garden.

 Go All Out With Multilevel Decking

 If you’ve got a big yard and love having your friends and family over for parties, a multilevel deck is a perfect spot for entertaining.
 With a sprawling custom deck design, each level can have its own function.
 You could have the grill and sun loungers closest to the house on the ground level deck, and the second layer can serve as an outdoor living room.
 A third level can incorporate a unique feature, such as a hot tub or firepit.

-People who want to build upwards can even have their own outdoor space leading from upstairs.
+People who want to build upwards can even have their own outdoor living space leading from upstairs.
 Just imagine the luxury of being able to step outside your bedroom into your private backyard deck.
 Including a pergola on your deck can also add an extra design element while providing shade cover.

 Combined Patio and Custom Deck Design

 You can get the best of both worlds by combining a deck and a patio.
 The stone finish of the patio tends to lend itself well to luscious greenery, vegetable growing, potted plants and hanging baskets.
-At the same time, the decking area can be the space where you relax or dine outdoors.
+At the same time, the deck can provide a beautiful outdoor living area for relaxing and dining.

 The Pool Deck

 One of the most popular reasons for having a deck is to surround a pool or hot tub with a lounging or seating area.
 No one wants to step out of their pool onto grass or mud.
 An above-ground pool is highly affordable, and decking can integrate it seamlessly into its surroundings.
 You can build several layers to the decking with loungers and a dining area to create an at-home vacation experience you and your family can enjoy throughout the warm months.

 A Deck With a View

-Those who are lucky enough to have a house with views can benefit from a balcony-style deck.
+Those who are lucky enough to have a house with views can benefit from a balcony-style deck project.
 This gives you extra outdoor space on top of your backyard, where you can relax, soak in the sun and enjoy the landscape.

-Traditional decking is a square affair.
+Traditional wood decking is a square affair.
 Usually, the rectangular slats are complemented by clean, straight lines and linear fencing.
-It’s possible to break this mold and have curved edges to your decking.
+It’s possible to break this mold and create curved deck edging.
 This often contrasts with the finish of the home, looks modern and particularly suits a deck with a hot tub.

 Integrate Trees and Flowerbeds

 Instead of merely building the deck on top of clear areas of land, you can shape it around the preexisting flora and fauna.
-Snaking a path of decking around flowerbeds gives your yard the atmosphere of a mysterious secret garden.
-Constructing it around trees makes the entire space look more natural and well-integrated.
+Snaking a path of wood deck around flowerbeds gives your yard the atmosphere of a mysterious secret garden.
+Constructing it around trees makes the entire living space look more natural and well-integrated.

 Simply Elegant Scandinavian